akshajkumar8/ai-document-qa/README.md

 On platforms like Railway, Render, or other container hosts, local disk may not be permanent unless persistent volumes are configured.

-## Deployment notes

-The frontend and backend can be deployed separately.

-One common setup:

-- **Frontend:** Vercel
-- **Backend:** Railway

-For that setup:

-1. Deploy the FastAPI backend to Railway.
-2. Add backend environment variables in Railway.
-3. Copy the Railway backend URL.
-4. In Vercel, set `VITE_API_BASE_URL` to the Railway backend URL.
-5. Redeploy the frontend.

 ## Common issues

 ### `Failed to fetch`